kosli-dev/cli/docs.kosli.com/content/client_reference/kosli_environment_report_server.md

 ## kosli environment report server

-Report directory or file artifacts data in the given list of paths to Kosli.
+Report artifacts running in a server environment to Kosli.

 ### Synopsis

-List the artifacts deployed in a server environment and their digests and report them to Kosli.
+Report artifacts running in a server environment to Kosli.
+You can report directory or file artifacts in one or more server paths.

 ```shell
 kosli environment report server ENVIRONMENT-NAME [flags]